-NEVER THROW THE SWITCH TO REGULATOR OPERATION UNLESS THE MANUAL FIELD RHEOSTAT IS IN THE MAX-IMUM RESISTANCE POSITION (MINIMUM AC VOLTAGE).
+NEVER THROW THE SWITCH TO REGULATOR OPERATION UNLESS THE MANUAL FIELD RHEOSTAT IS IN THE MAX-IMUM RESISTANCE POSITION (MINIMUM AC VOLTAGE)

-4. The manual rheostat MUST be turned to the maximum clockwise (zero resistance) position after switching to regulator operation.
-(Not necessary if the regulator has a DPDT switch.)
+The manual rheostat MUST be turned to the maximum clockwise (zero resistance) position after switching to regulator operation.
+(Not necessary if the regulator has a double pole double throw (DPDT) switch).